A mug, pen and paper work on a wooden table.Rental payments are our main source of income and we use it to:

 What do I do if I can’t afford the increase?

-You can gain helpful advice from our Welfare Team.
-This dedicated team work with our Rents Team and can help you manage your money as well as make sure you receive the right amount of benefits and any funding support you are eligible for.
+If you find it difficult to pay your rent you should seek advice from our Welfare Team.
+This dedicated team works with our Rents Team and can help you manage your money as well as make sure you receive the right amount of benefit and support.

-Our Welfare Team secure millions of pounds each year for residents, take a look at our Annual report to Residents for the latest figure.
-Please take advantage of this service now, you can contact them by calling 01296 732600.
+Our Welfare Team secure millions of pounds each year for residents, so please take advantage of this service now.
+You can contact them by calling 01296 732600.

 Do you have to increase my rent?